Captain general: Siam

 The rank Captain General (นายกองใหญ่) was used as the highest rank in Wild Tiger Corps, this rank was exclusively for King Vajiravudh but in 1915 he created rank General of the Wild Tiger Corps (นายพลเสือป่า) for members who are leaders of corps.
-The rank was equivalent to Brigadier.
+The rank was equivalent to brigadier.

 Current usage as a military rank and dignity

 Bolivia

-In Bolivia, the President of Bolivia for the duration of his or her tenure in the office has the rank and dignity of Captain General as head of the Armed forces, despite being a civilian.
-He or she is responsible for the overall command of the forces.
+In Bolivia, the President of Bolivia has the rank and dignity of Captain General as head of the Armed forces, despite being a civilian.
+The president is responsible for the overall command of the forces.

 Commonwealth realms

-In the armies of various Commonwealth realms, the term Captain General (Captain-General in Canada) is used generally when describing the ceremonial head of a corps or unit.
-As such, Charles III, the monarch of each of the realms, is the Captain General of the British Royal Artillery and the Honourable Artillery Company, the Royal Regiment of Canadian Artillery, Royal Australian Artillery, and Royal New Zealand Artillery and Royal New Zealand Armoured Corps.
+In the armies of various Commonwealth realms, the term Captain General (Captain-General/capitaine-général in Canada) is generally used when describing the ceremonial head of a corps or unit.
+Charles III serves as the Captain General of several artillery units in these realms, including the British Royal Artillery and the Honourable Artillery Company, the Royal Australian Artillery, the Royal Regiment of Canadian Artillery, and the Royal Regiment of New Zealand Artillery.
+In addition to artillery units, Charles III also serves as the Captain General for the British Royal Marines.

-One other appointment of Captain General is in the Royal Company of Archers (The King’s Body Guard for Scotland), a position currently held by the Earl of Airlie.
+One other appointment of Captain General is in the Royal Company of Archers (The King's Body Guard for Scotland), a position currently held by the Duke of Buccleuch.